Contrasting Newell Brands (NWL) & Its Competitors

 |Newell Brands Competitors

-Newell Brands has higher revenue and earnings than its peers.
-Newell Brands is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Newell Brands has higher revenue and earnings than its competitors.
+Newell Brands is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Profitability

-This table compares Newell Brands and its peers’ net margins, return on equity and return on assets.
+This table compares Newell Brands and its competitors’ net margins, return on equity and return on assets.

 |Net Margins